ziming/laravel-statsig/README.md

 Laravel Package for Statsig.

-This package is still very early in development & totally not ready for use yet.
-Please do not use it.
+This package is still very early in development & likely not ready for production use yet.
+Use at your own risk if you want to try it now as breaking changes are likely to happen.

+It is basically a wrapper around the [Statsig PHP SDK](https://docs.statsig.com/server/phpSDK)

 ## Support us

 New Adapters will be nice.
 Donations are welcomed too.
 Anything goes.

+You can also let Stasig know that [this package referred you there](https://statsig.com/updates#6/12/2023)

 ## Installation